jaytimm/corpuslingr/README.md

 ### clr\_prep\_corpus

 This function performs two tasks.
-It elminates unnecessary whitespace from the text column of a corpus dataframe object.
+It eliminates unnecessary whitespace from the text column of a corpus data frame object.
 Additionally, it attempts to trick annotators into treating hyphenated words as a single token.
 With the exception of Stanford's CoreNLP (via `cleanNLP`), annotators tend to treat hyphenated words as multiple word tokens.
 For linguists interested in word formation processes, eg, this is disappointing.
-There is likley a less hacky way to do this.
+There is likely a less hacky way to do this.

 ``` r
 corpus <- clr_prep_corpus (corpus, hyphenate = TRUE)